Silent-Dripper/cadence_firmware/README.md

 * [FastLED](https://www.arduino.cc/reference/en/libraries/fastled/)
 * [TMCStepper](https://www.arduino.cc/reference/en/libraries/tmcstepper/)

-The [digitalWriteFast](https://github.com/NicksonYap/digitalWriteFast) library is included as a submodule of this repo.
+The [digitalWriteFast](https://github.com/NicksonYap/digitalWriteFast) library is included as a submodule of this repo, and does not to be installed using the library manager.
 It is used to change the state of the `STEP` pins on the TMC's very quickly.

 #### LED blink codes